dyllanjwhite/dyllanjwhite/README.md

 - 👋 Hi, I’m @dyllanjwhite
 - 👀 I’m interested in ...
 Python programming
 - 🌱 I’m currently learning ...
-C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... dyllanjwhite1996@gmail.com